Inside Job (1946 film): Plot

-An ex-convict, Eddie Norton (Alan Curtis), now reformed and working in a straight job at a department store, is found by his former partner, Bart Madden (Preston Foster), and blackmailed into helping him rob the department store payroll.
-Norton decides to pull off the job and take all of the money for himself and his wife, Claire (Ann Rutherford), who was previously unaware of his record.
+An ex-convict, Eddie Norton, now reformed and working in a straight job at a department store, is found by his former partner, Bart Madden, and blackmailed into helping him rob the department store payroll.
+Norton decides to pull off the job and take all of the money for himself and his wife, Claire, who was previously unaware of his record.

 One night after the store is closed, Norton cracks the safes and takes nearly a quarter of a million dollars.
 Madden learns quickly of the double cross but cannot find Norton who is in hiding with Claire.
 Norton finally arranges to be driven out of the city to start a new life but an informant tells Madden of his whereabouts.
 Madden arrives at Norton's boarding room just as the couple are about to leave.
 He knocks on Norton's door but a neighbor who is a police officer arrives at the critical moment with Christmas shopping for his family.
 Madden turns and shoots the police officer who returns fire wounding Madden who subsequently dies.

 Norton is persuaded by his wife to try to save the police officer's life but it is at the cost of being found by the police and prosecuted.